blastheart1/signed-contract-parser/README.md

 npm install
 ```

-3. Place the template files:
+3. Place the template file:
-   - Ensure `contract-parser/template.xlsx` exists (used when Apply Formatting is checked)
-   - Ensure `contract-parser/Template-V2.xlsx` exists (used when Apply Formatting is unchecked)
+   - Ensure `contract-parser/Template-V2.xlsx` exists
-   - These templates contain formulas and structure that will be preserved
+   - This template contains formulas, structure, and conditional formatting that will be preserved

 4. Run the development server:
 ```bash